 - Endoscopy: A camera is inserted at the end of a long, thin, flexible tube to look at the gut lining.
 A biopsy may also be taken.

 - Barium enema: This is a thick liquid that allows X-rays to be taken of the gut.

 Anyone who thinks they may have an ulcer in their stomach should consult their doctor.
 Any stomach symptoms that last for more than a few days or keep happening need evaluation and treatment.

-Perforation - a hole in the stomach - is also an emergency.
-Without quick treatment, the wall of the stomach can get infected.
-Sudden belly pain that gets worse can signal perforation, and any signs of being very unwell with infection need treatment as soon as possible.
+Perforation, or a hole in the stomach, is also an emergency.
+Without quick treatment, the wall of the stomach can become infected.
+Sudden stomach pain that gets worse can indicate perforation, and any signs of being very unwell with infection need treatment as soon as possible.